mcomunita/nablafx/README.md

 The script to pretrain differentiable processors (see `nablafx/processors.py`) like a `StaticMLPNonlinearity` or a `StStaticFIRFilter` is `scripts/pretrain.py`.
 Examples of pretrained nonlinearities and filters are in `weights`.

+## Contributions

+There is a lot that can be done to improve and expand NablAFx, and we encourage anyone to contribute.

 ## Credits

 * LSTM - [https://github.com/Alec-Wright/Automated-GuitarAmpModelling](https://github.com/Alec-Wright/Automated-GuitarAmpModelling)